 I was fortunate to live in an area with a strong writing community, and women like myself, who wrote strong female leads, complex stories, and created worlds for both to dwell.
 Besides sharing aspirations for our writing, our conversations often turned to odd encounters with people who thought we should be writing something else, how twisted a character could actually be, and fight scenes that fell flat, doing justice to neither character, nor story.

 I knew having even limited martial arts experience made better fight scenes.
-But I also discovered:
+But I also learned:

 - Most strong female characters are still written by men.